What Is My Email IP Address? Exploring Your IP Reputation

 Understanding Email IP Reputation

 So far, we’ve been focused on what is an email IP address and how to find it.
-Now, let’s shift our focus to why you might need to find the server’s IP address: to check your IP reputation.
+Now, let’s shift our focus to why you might need to find the server’s IP address: to check mail server IP reputation.

 This reputation is built over time based on: